WalhoutLab/WormClust/README.md

 ### 1) Determining the Extent of Transcriptional Regulation of Metabolism
 * During Development - Utilizing Variation Score (VS)
 * Across Tissues - Utilizing Coefficient of Variation (CV)
 * Across a Compendium of Expression Datasets - Utilizing CV
+* Enrichment and depletion analysis of regulated genes

 ### 2) Identifying the Prevalence of Transcriptional Regulation at the Pathway Level
 * [Supervised Approach](https://github.com/WalhoutLab/WormClust/blob/master/2_a_SupervisedApproach/README.md)